keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 -   lower risk of heart disease and stroke
 -   lower bad LDL cholesterol levels, and increase good HDL
 -   prevent abnormal heart rhythms
--   lower triglycerides (fat-based molecules found in the blood stream)
+-   lower triglycerides (fat-based molecules found in the bloodstream)
 -   lower blood pressure
 -   prevent hardening and narrowing of the arteries